ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Risk Analysis
 ^^^^^^^^^^^^^

--  “None” is not OK.
+-  "None" is not OK.
 -  What risks we assume always exist.
 -  What the real purpose of this section is.
--  If an obvious risk is missing, then we cannot determine if it was considered and discounted, or it’s an omission, and therefore this is a blocker.
+-  If an obvious risk is missing, then we cannot determine if it was considered and discounted, or it's an omission, and therefore this is a blocker.
 -  Should feed back into the Test Plan.